Nicole James

 James attended Texas A&M University.
 She plays for the Houston Athletic Rugby Club, is a player-coach for SHARCs and coaches the Woodlands Youth Rugby Club Girls and the Texas A&M Women’s Rugby Team.
-Her best friends are Merdi, Les, and Ali.

 James was named in the Eagles squad for the 2022 Pacific Four Series in New Zealand.
 She was selected in the Eagles squad for the 2021 Rugby World Cup in New Zealand.